rooseveltframework/multi-db/CONFIGURATION.md

-## Creating a Multi-DB config
+## Creating a Multi-DB-Driver config

-The following params are available when creating your Multi-DB config file or passing params via the constructor:
+The following params are available when creating your Multi-DB-Driver config file or passing params via the constructor:

 ### Required params